-To ensure program fidelity and proper credit, WaySafe must be delivered by a Mental Health Provider (see page 12 for definition).
+To ensure program fidelity and proper credit, WaySafe must be delivered by a Mental Health Provider.

 WELLNESS: INSIDE AND OUT

 The Wellness: Inside and Out program is a fully scripted curriculum with workbooks and an administrator manual.
 This program will present and build upon the Eight Dimensions of Wellness.
 Additionally, the curriculum will integrate five areas of concentration to include: assessments of needs, social inclusion, interaction, self-assessment, services upon release, and identified coping mechanisms.